rolandjlevy/express-create-react-app-boiler-plate/README.md

-# Notes

-> Express / Create React App boilerplate
+# Express / Create React App boilerplate

 ### Project runs on 172.18.0.17
-- Get IP address from [www.whatsmydns.net](https://www.whatsmydns.net/#A/express-create-react-app.rolandjlevy.repl.co)
 + Running on port 3000 for client: http://172.18.0.17:3000
 + Running on port 4080 for server: http://172.18.0.17:4080
+- Get IP address from [www.whatsmydns.net](https://www.whatsmydns.net/#A/express-create-react-app.rolandjlevy.repl.co)

 ### Setup in root directory